 Many of the tutors are senior lecturers and have studied at Masters and Doctoral level, and the majority are also experienced classroom practitioners.

-The assignments are designed to help you investigate in detail particular aspects of teaching strategies, educational theory or research.
-These all have relevance to your teaching and help you to reflect on how theory has informed, or can inform, your practice.
+You will submit assignments for all of the taught modules.
+The assessment will include a wide range of tasks including written essays and assignments, multi-media submissions, oral presentations, research tasks and portfolios of evidence of your learning.
+The assignments are designed to help you investigate in detail particular aspects of pedagogy, educational theory or research which will have relevance to your teaching, and to reflect on how theory has informed, or can inform, your practice.

 Recent graduates have gone on to work in schools in the UK and abroad.
 A number of our students continue to develop their academic progress through postgraduate study such as an MA in Education.

-The 2021/22 annual tuition fees for this course are:
+The 2022/23 annual tuition fees for this course are:

-|Full-time - Foundation Year 0||£9,250||£13,000|
+|Full-time - Foundation Year 0||£9,250||£14,500|

-|Full-time - years 1-3 *||£9,250||£13,000|
+|Full-time - years 1-3 *||£9,250||£14,500|

 Tuition fees for all courses are payable on an annual basis, except where stated.

-* The tuition fees of £9,250 / £13,000 relate to 2021/22 only.
-Please read the 2021/22 Tuition Fee Statement for further information regarding 2021/22 tuition fees and year on year fee increases.
+* The tuition fees of £9,250 / £14,500 relate to 2022/23 only.
+Please read the 2022/23 Tuition Fee Statement for further information regarding 2022/23 tuition fees and year on year fee increases.